We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 Check the Status of Apple System

-Apple servers sometimes become overloaded when the new iOS update is released because iPhone users around the globe often rush to download it.
-This usually causes downtime which ends up slowing down the update process.
-While it’s not something that happens quite often, still it’s possible that your iOS 16 stuck on resume download because Apple’s update servers are down.
+Apple servers sometimes become overloaded when a new iOS update is released because iPhone users around the globe rush to download it.
+This usually causes downtime, which slows down the update process.
+While it’s not something that happens quite often, it’s still possible that your iOS 17 is stuck on resume download because Apple’s update servers are down.

 You can check if this is true by visiting Apple’s system status page.
-When you’re there, check if there’s a green circle next to the services linked to the update like App Store and iCloud account.
-If you see no green circle, that should tell you that there’s a problem with Apple’s Servers.
-The only thing you can do here is to wait for Apple to fix the issue and try the update download again once the services/servers are up and running.
+When you’re there, check if there’s a green circle next to the services linked to the update, like the App Store and iCloud account.
+If you don't see the green circle, there may be a problem with Apple Servers.
+The only thing you can do is to wait for Apple to fix the issue and update again once the services/servers are up and running.

-Still Stuck on the Resume Download or Update Requested Error?
+Still Stuck on Resume Download or Update Requested?

-If you’re still unable to update iOS 16 after trying all the above methods, probably there’s a bug in the iOS 16.
-FoneGeek iOS System Recovery can help to completely deal with this problem and allow the iOS 16 update to finish.
-It’s a professional iOS system repair tool that can fix over 200 iOS system issues, even the bugs causing the iOS 16 stuck on resume download error.
-You can use the tool to also update or downgrade iOS 16 and perform several other useful functions.
+If you’re still unable to update iOS 17 after trying all the above methods, probably there’s a bug in iOS 17.
+FoneGeek iOS System Recovery can help to deal with this problem and allow the iOS 17 update to finish.
+It’s a professional iOS system repair tool that can fix over 200 iOS system issues, even the bugs causing the iOS 17 stuck on resume download error.
+You can use the tool to also update or downgrade iOS 17 and perform several other useful functions.

 choose repair mode